ubuntu/ubuntu-desktop-documentation/docs/how-to/upgrade-ubuntu/upgrade-to-ubuntu-interim.md

 You can easily upgrade over the network with the following procedure.

-1. Run the **update-manager** application.

-2. In Update Manager, click the **Settings...** button, and enter your password to start the Software Sources application.

-3. Select the sub menu **Updates** from the Software Sources application.
+1. Open the Software & Updates application.

+3. Go to the {guilabel}`Updates` tab.

 4. Confirm the "Notify me of a new Ubuntu version:" option is set to "For any new version", and change it if otherwise.